 Students in the Doctor of Philosophy in Childhood Studies degree program enroll in a core set of courses in order to acquire the interdisciplinary, theoretical, and methodological knowledge that is at the heart of childhood studies.
 This interdisciplinary coursework is the foundation for a series of investigations culminating in the dissertation through which students develop their expertise as scholars in Childhood Studies.

 Throughout their studies, students in the Ph.D. program work closely with their advisors and other members of the faculty.
 Prospective students are encouraged to discuss their plans for graduate study with members of the faculty.
 The doctoral program prepares both scholars capable of innovative interdisciplinary research in childhood studies and leaders in child-related social practice and policy.

-All students in Ph.D. program follow the following program of study, with most completing the courses in two or three years, with the dissertation completed in the fourth and or fifth years.
+hours of classes and 15 Thesis Hours to compete course requirements.
+All students in the Ph.D. program follow the following program of study, with most completing the courses in two or three years, with the dissertation completed in the fourth and or fifth years.
 Although the program is intended for full-time students, part-time students are accepted into the program.
 Most classes will be offered in the late afternoon and early evening.
 There are four major program elements.

 Approaches, Methods, Applications

 The nature of Childhood Studies requires that students be equipped with the intellectual tools necessary to engage in interdisciplinary research focusing on children.
 Towards this end, 15 credits are required in classes that acquaint students with the approaches, methods and applications characteristic of the social sciences and the humanities.